-A system designed to meet the thermal profile at TDP and $T{\text{C-MAX}}$ values published in the processor datasheet greatly reduces the probability of real applications causing the thermal control circuit to activate under normal operating conditions.
+A system designed to meet the thermal profile specification published in the processor datasheet greatly reduces the probability of real applications causing the thermal control circuit to activate under normal operating conditions.
 Systems that do not meet these specifications could be subject to more frequent activation of the thermal control circuit depending upon ambient air temperature and application power profile.
-Moreover, if a system is significantly under designed, there is a risk that the Thermal Monitor feature will not be capable of maintaining a safe operating temperature and the processor could shutdown and signal THERMTRIP#.
+Moreover, if a system is significantly under designed, there is a risk that the Thermal Monitor feature will not be capable of reducing the processor power and temperature and the processor could shutdown and signal THERMTRIP#.